 - invoice schedule.

-Then execute onboarding with: Client Onboarding Checklist for Freelancers and Consultants.
+Then execute onboarding with Client Onboarding Workflow for Freelancers and Consultants and the linked Client Onboarding Checklist for Freelancers and Consultants.

 Common mistakes to avoid